Get to know chuck!

 We've hand-picked 10 outstanding chuck roast recipes, along with tips for prepping and cooking with this almost magical meat.

 Top Tips for Prepping and Cooking with Chuck Roast

 Season, season, season.
-Rub your roast with salt and pepper (garlic and dried herbs are optional) before searing it.
+To amp up the flavor, rub your roast with salt and pepper (garlic and dried herbs are optional) before searing it.
 You could let the roast rest overnight in the fridge with its coat of flavoring, or you could simply season and sear.
 It's up to you and what your time allows.

 Fat is flavor.
 If your chuck roast comes with an exceptionally thick layer of fat, go ahead and a trim off a bit before searing, but don't cut it all off.
 You can always skim off extra fat after searing or after the roast is finished cooking.

 Chuck roast is not rib roast.
-A chuck roast is meant to cook all the way through so the collagen melts into meat-tenderizing gelatin.
+A chuck roast is meant to cook all the way through so the collagen breaks into meat-tenderizing gelatin.
 It's not meant to be served rare or medium rare like a rib roast.
-So don't expect it to be pink in the middle.
+So don't expect a cooked chuck roast to be pink in the middle.
 If it is, your chuck roast hasn't been cooked long enough.
 No, don't turn up the heat.
 Just be patient and give it more time on the low and slow.
-The results will be worth it.
+The mouthwatering results will be worth it.

 10 Best Comfort Food Favorites Made With Chuck Roast

 Sundays were made for pot roast suppers.
 Here's how recipe creator Chef John describes this incredibly simple roast: "This pot roast recipe and technique could not be easier.
 The vegetables break down, combining with the meat's juices to create a sauce!
 Warm, hearty, and delicious!"